 Nearly 9% of children younger than 18 have asthma.
-Asthma is the most common chronic illness of school-aged children.
+Asthma is a common chronic illness of school-aged children.
 It also is the most common reason for school absences.
 Asthma can limit participation in school athletic programs.
 However, when properly managed, children with asthma can participate fully in both academic and athletic aspects of student life.

 Children with asthma can't just leave their illness at home, and they must pay attention to their symptoms whenever or wherever they occur.
 Because children are in school many hours a day, asthma usually affects life there.
 For example, children may need to take medications during school or take special preventive measures to avoid attacks.
 In addition, drug side effects may influence school performance, and the stress of living with a chronic disease may cause psychological problems that play out at school.
 Exercise-induced asthma presents its own set of problems for gym class and other physical activity.
 Therefore, it is important that the child, family, school and health care providers communicate regularly and that they all work together to keep the child's asthma well controlled.